Skip to main content

 Ditch the restaurants!
 Some of the best food you’ll eat during trips to Thailand is found at markets, and that’s the case with these tiny pancakes.
 They’re traditionally a half-dome shape, but the flatter ones aren’t any less delicious or authentic.
 The outside is cooked to crispy perfection and the inside is a pillowy cloud of dough and coconut flakes.

 This popular Thai food is only about two inches in diameter and much sweeter than what you’d find at a diner in say, the U.S. or Canada.
-You’ll get eight to ten in an order, making it the perfect snack to share with a friend (but we won’t judge if you keep them all for yourself!).
+You’ll get 8-10 in an order, making it the perfect snack to share with a friend (but we won’t judge if you keep them all for yourself!).

-Where to order this Thai dish: Search around the Damnoen Saduak Floating Market for vendors cooking these pancakes in their boats.
+Where to order this Thai dish: Search around the Damnoen Saduak Floating Market (one of our favorite things to do in Bankgkok) for vendors cooking these pancakes in their boats.
 They’re freshly made, will only run you about 60 baht (around $1.50), and are served in a bowl made from banana leaves.
+For other ideas on how to spend your free time (and more tips on what to eat) check out our Bangkok Travel Guide.

 A lot of popular Thai dishes aren’t tied to a single region, meaning you can find them in every city you visit during Thailand tours.
 Khao soi is the exception.
-This curry is a specialty of Northern Thailand and you’ll only find it in Chiang Rai and Chiang Mai while on guided tours to Thailand.
+This curry is a specialty of northern Thailand and you’ll find it in Chiang Rai and Chiang Mai while on a guided tour of Thailand.
 So, dig in while you have the chance!

 Smooth coconut cream and a fragrant curry paste featuring ingredients like black cardamom seeds, ginger, turmeric, and chili peppers make up the base.
 Chicken and egg noodles are added to round out the curry, which is easily one of the best Thai dishes.
-Don’t skimp on adding the crispy topping made from fried, uncooked noodles, as it adds an essential bit of crunch to the curry.
+Don’t skimp on adding the crispy topping made from fried, uncooked noodles, as it adds an essential bit of crunch.

 There are two main types of curry you’ll find all throughout the country: red and green.
 Both are spicy, but the level of hotness comes down to whether fresh chili peppers or dried chili peppers are used.
 Fresh chili peppers are what bring the heat, whereas dried chili peppers don’t pack as big a punch.
 Red curries tend to be spicier, but don’t let that fool you—green curry is still one of the best Thai dishes to order if you want to dip your chopsticks into the spicy food world.